JULIAN OF

 endureth all things, tell me, I pray thee, how fares the human

-race: if new roofs be risen in the ancient cities, whose empire is
+race: if new roofs be risen in the ancient cities, whose empire

-the error of the demons."
+in the error of the demons."

 And as they talked they perceived that a crow had settled on a

-branch of the tree, and softly flying down, deposited a whole loaf
+branch of the tree, and softly flying down, deposited a whole

-compassionate.
-It is now sixty years since I have had each day a
+merciful, God the compassionate.
+It is now sixty years since I

-half loaf of bread: but at thy coming, Christ hath doubled His
+have had each day a half loaf of bread: but at thy coming,

-soldiers' rations."
-And when they had given thanks to God, they
+Christ hath doubled His soldiers' rations."
+And when they had

-sat down beside the margin of the crystal spring.
-But now sprang
+given thanks to God, they sat down beside the margin of the

-up a contention between them as to who should break the bread,
+crystal spring.
+But now sprang up a contention between them as

-that brought the day wellnigh to evening, Paul insisting on the
+to who should break the bread, that brought the day wellnigh to

-right of the guest, Antony countering by right of seniority.
-At
+countering by right of seniority.
+At length they agreed that

-length they agreed that each should take hold of the loaf and pull
+each should take hold of the loaf and pull toward himself, and

-toward himself, and let each take what remained in his hands.
+let each take what remained in his hands.

 Ruthwell Cross, detail of St Antony and St Paul